 (3) Get out of the house

-Check out some of the historic areas in and around Nashville.
+Check out some of the parks and historic areas in Nashville.
 I know, you’re thinking the kids won’t be interested in that at all.
-But there are a few ideas that make it fun for kids.
+But here are a few ideas that make it fun for kids.

 Geocaching will take you all sorts of places, from historic parks to urban areas and everywhere in between.
 It’s a real-life treasure hunt and most of the caches will have trinkets inside as a prize (be sure to bring some of your own to replace the ones you take).